Jay Adams

-Jay J. Adams (February 3, 1961 – August 15, 2014) was an American skateboarder who, as a teen, was the youngest member of the Zephyr Competition Skateboarding Team (Z-Boys).
+Jay J. Adams (February 3, 1961 – August 15, 2014) was an American skateboarder.
+As a teen, he was the youngest member of the Zephyr Competition Skateboarding Team (Z-Boys).
 His spontaneous freestyle skateboarding style, inspired by ocean surfing, helped innovate and popularize modern skateboarding.
 His aggressive vertical tricks make him one of skateboarding's most influential stylists.
-Adams died of a heart attack on August 15, 2014.
+He has been called "the original seed" of skateboarding.

 Early life

 Jay Adams was born in Venice, California.
 He was the only child of Robert Adams and Philaine Romero, and grew up with his mother and his stepfather, Kent Sherwood.
 He began skating and surfing at the age of four.
 Sherwood worked at Dave Sweet's Surf Shop under Pacific Ocean Park, where Adams was introduced to skateboarding.
 Adams' skateboarding was greatly influenced by Larry Bertlemann, a professional surfer known for dragging his hands along the waves as he rode them.

 In 1974 at age 13, Adams became the youngest member to join the Santa Monica-based Zephyr surf team representing Jeff Ho Surfboards and Zephyr Productions.
 Fellow Z-Boy Tony Alva said of Adams, "Some kids are born and raised on graham crackers and milk; he was born and raised on surfing and skateboarding."